STATE CHARTER SCHOOL FUNDING

 No local tax money flows to state charter schools.
-The additional state dollars included in the HB 797 funding formula are intended to partially offset the loss of local dollars when a charter application is denied by a local school board.
+The additional state dollars included in the state charter funding formula are intended to partially offset the loss of local dollars when a charter application is denied by a local school board.

 EXPLANATION OF FUNDING CALCULATION

 All funding for state charter schools comes from the state, and the allocation for each student in a state charter school is determined by adding these four components:

 - QBE formula earnings based on the school’s enrollment, school profile and student characteristics,

 - a proportional share of the earned state categorical grants (transportation and school nutrition),

 - the average amount of the total revenues less federal revenues other than equalization grants per student for the five school districts with the lowest tax digests; (local five mill share will be deducted for state charter schools), and